About The Center

 Transforming an existing regional museum into a major, statewide history center requires a tremendous amount of planning.
 The challenge is much greater when the museum’s mission is unique and its reach spans a state more than 500 miles in length.

-Earlier this year, we commissioned two local university students, one from FSU (Dorien Caldwell) and the other from UNC-Pembroke (Angel Garcia) to do a three-part video history of the Fayetteville Civil War Arsenal site.
-They did all the filming, research and...read more
+Early in 2018, we commissioned two local university students, Dorien Caldwell from Fayetteville State University and Angel Garcia from UNC Pembroke, to produce a three-part video history of the Fayetteville Arsenal site.
+They did all the filming, research, and...

 Before the Civil War, the region’s geography, population, economics, and laws shaped the diverse lives of North Carolinians.
 Enslaved and free Black people rebelled against the institution of enslavement through violent revolt...

 After the election of Republican candidate Abraham Lincoln in November 1860, South Carolina and six other states seceded before he took office, but President Buchanan did not initiate hostilities...

 In May 1861, General Benjamin F. Butler gave semi-protected status and partial freedom to enslaved people who escaped to Union lines from Confederate territory, considering them essentially “contraband of...